 They trust in God.
 Resilient families trust God.
 They know that their future is in God’s hands and that no matter what it may hold, there is a happy world beyond.
 Their eyes are always fixed on that world where there will be no more crying or pain.

 They are flexible.
-They are flexible enough to understand the crisis they are living and to adapt to adverse circumstances.
+They are flexible enough to understand the crisis they are living through and adapt to adverse circumstances.
 They change in order to face new challenges.
 They build a new sense of normality as they reorganize themselves in the face of adversity.
 They are firm, but at the same time flexible while employing authoritative leadership.

-Solve problems in a collaborative way.
+Solving problems in a collaborative way.
 They work together in order to solve their problems.
 They brainstorm, invent, and seize opportunities to grow in the face of adversity.
 They focus on clear goals, prepare to succeed, and learn from failure.

 The banana tree is very resilient, even when it seems so weak.
 No fire or typhoon can kill it.
 Even if its body is cut into a thousand pieces, it can still survive.
 The only way to stop it from growing back is pulling it out completely.
 God has created the family with this ability to be resilient even in the most difficult trials because no trials will come upon us that we cannot bear.

 While we recognize the value of the family in the face of crisis, we also honor the value a mother has when helping the family in the midst of crises.
 It is the mother who begins preparing the small child so that he/she can be resilient before the crisis and who helps her children develop emotional intelligence.
 She is the one who makes the difference in the family.

 The mother’s role is decisive in the resilience of the children, and, together with the father’s work, they will have in their hands the formation of future adults who will know how to face the changes of life in a conscious and effective way, and who will overcome any crisis that befalls them, together, without separation, without family ruptures.